bcgov/mines-digital-trust/README.md

 ## Service I - Issuing Verifiable Credentials to OrgBook BC

 Verifiable credentials for Mines Act Permits and any related observable data metrics of a mine site can be issued to [OrgBook BC](https://www.orgbook.gov.bc.ca/en/home) via this common service.
-Learn more about issuing verifiable credentials to OrgBook BC [here](./ISSUER_AGENT.md) now.
+To learn more see: [Issuing Verifiable Credentials to OrgBook BC](./ISSUER_AGENT.md).

 ### Components: